Please do not count on chickens knowing what is bad for them. We will start off with a list

 Citrus Fruit- Chickens may not be given any type of citrus.

-Candy, Chocolate, Anything Salty or Sugar- These are bad for their digestive systems and can even kill them
+Candy, Caffeine, Chocolate, Anything Salty, Sugary or Moldy- These are bad for their digestive systems and can even kill them

 Cabbage & Brussels Sprouts